aws/aws-cdk-rfcs/text/359-construct-hub-deny-list.md

 The deny list will be modeled through strongly-typed API of the `ConstructHub`.

-1. During deployment, we will use `BucketDeployment` in order to upload this list into a file in an S3 bucket.
+1. During deployment, we will use `BucketDeployment` in order to upload this list into a file in an S3 bucket dedicated for the deny list.
-2. We will trigger a lambda function every time the deny list file is created/updated.
+3. We will trigger a lambda function every time the deny list file is created/updated.
 This lambda function will iterate over the packages in the deny list and will delete any objects from the packages s3 bucket that match a denied package.
 The object key prefix will be based on the deny entry key (name + version or just name).
    We currently assume this process will fit into a single lambda execution given we will issue an S3 ListObjects